Are you OK with cookies?

 Public inquiries are investigations set up by the Government to respond to events of major public concern or to consider controversial public policy issues.
 Once established, an inquiry is independent of Government.
 Unlike proceedings in a court, an inquiry is an ‘inquisitorial’ process, meaning it is a search for the truth relying on the investigation of evidence by a judge, rather than an ‘adversarial’ process (where two or more parties present arguments through advocates to prove, or defend, an issue).
 While inquiries cannot determine criminal or civil liability, they can highlight where failings have occurred.

-Inquiries can be either statutory or non-statutory.
-Statutory public inquiries are established under the Inquiries Act 2005, granting them a wide range of powers, such as compelling witnesses to give evidence under oath.
+The Omagh Bombing Inquiry is a statutory public inquiry, established under the Inquiries Act 2005.
+Statutory inquiries have a wide range of powers, such as compelling witnesses to give evidence under oath.
 Statutory inquiries run according to the Inquiry Rules 2006, which provide a statutory guide for the chairman, and include detailed rules on evidence and procedure.
 Non-statutory public inquiries are not established under a specific Act of Parliament and therefore do not have the same powers granted by the legislation.

 Who is the Chairman of the Inquiry and what is their responsibility?

 The Chairman of the Omagh Bombing Inquiry is the Rt Hon Lord Turnbull.
-Lord Turnbull was appointed to the role of Chair of the Omagh Bombing Inquiry by the Secretary of State for Northern Ireland on 12 June 2023, following a recommendation made by the Lord Chief Justice for England and Wales, in conjunction with his counterparts across the rest of the UK.
+Lord Turnbull was appointed to the role of Chair of the Omagh Bombing Inquiry by the Secretary of State for Northern Ireland on 12 June 2023.
+As Chairman, Lord Turnbull will decide the procedural rules and protocols and have ultimate responsibility for the conduct of the inquiry, the publication of the final report and any recommendations.
+Lord Turnbull is supported by a team of legal and secretariat staff.
+You can read about Lord Turnbull and his team on the About us page.

 What is a Core Participant?